xelex/3gp-android-test/README.md

 Test if your android has a stagefright bug.
-Yes test.3gp to test.
+Use test.3gp to test.
 Failure = exploitable.